OpenTranslationBible/open-bible/en-GB/46.1 Corinthians/md/1-corinthians-03.md

 ## 1 Corinthians 3:20

-And again, “The Lord knows that the thoughts of the wise are futile.”
+Moreover, it is said, “The Lord is aware that the thoughts of the wise are in vain.”

 ## 1 Corinthians 3:21